andyoranned/andyoranned/README.md

 - 👋 Hi, I’m @andyoranned
-- 👀 I’m interested in ... app development, machine learning, and ภาษาไทย!
+- 👀 I’m interested in ... a little bit of everything: Android app development, machine learning, research and ภาษาไทย!
-- 💞️ I’m looking to collaborate on ...
-Java or C# applications, or machine learning.
+- 💞️ I’m looking to collaborate on ... data, computer vision, machine learning(object detection/recognition) especially for edge applications.
 - 📫 How to reach me ...
-Line @ gluay_gluay_

 <!---
 andyoranned/andyoranned is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.